 Full provision has been made against balances due from OIC, the Company's immediate parent company, following the appointment of Joint Provisional Liquidators.
-The movement in the provision for 2015 is a decrease of US\$6,364,000 (2014: a decrease of US\$2,744,000).
+The movement in the provision for 2016 is an increase of US\$2,019,000 (2015: a decrease of US\$6,364,000).

 A provision has been made using reasonable assumptions for the future cost of run-off and claims handling expenses of the OIC Group to the extent they exceed the projected future investment income.
-The provision has been established in the books of immediate parent company, OIC, and is reflected in the financial statements of the Company.
+The provision has been established in the books of the immediate parent company, OIC, and is reflected in the financial statements of the Company.